nspyre-org/nspyre/docs/contributing.rst

   (1) Numbers in brackets are also acceptable.

-  1) So are numbers followed by a bracket.
+  3) So are numbers followed by a bracket, and you don't have to start numbering at one either.

+  #.
+A numbered listed useful for re-arranging items frequently.

 For bulleted lists, use indentation to indicate the level of nesting of a bullet point.
 You can use ``-``, ``+``, or ``*`` as a bullet point character: